IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--Quality-Assurance-and-Methods--Setup-dev-environment.md

 ### SonarLint

+After the SonarQube scanner has analysed the code, the results are sent to the SonarQube server and to the SonarLint plugin integrated in Intellij.
+With this feedback you can catch and fix issues before they get to the repository.
+[1](https://docs.sonarqube.org/latest/)

 1. Navigate to: File → Settings → Plugins
 2. Search for SonarLint and install the plugin
 3. Navigate to: File → Settings → Tools → SonarLint